braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 Visit the Twilio 10DLC article to check out updated [fee estimates](https://support.twilio.com/hc/en-us/articles/1260803965530-What-pricing-and-fees-are-associated-with-the-A2P-10DLC-service-).

 ### Throughput

-message throughput for your 10dlc depends on several factors, including brand trust score, daily message limits, and your messaging use cases.
+Message throughput for your 10dlc depends on several factors, including brand trust score, daily message limits, and your messaging use cases.

 #### Brand trust score {#trust-score}

 The Campaign Registry (TCR) is a third-party agency that uses a reputation algorithm to review specific criteria relating to your company and assign a trust score that determines messaging throughput for each brand.
 This trust score will be assigned when a customer registers for US 10DLC messaging.
 The higher the trust score, the better the messages per second (MPS) you will experience.

 |     | Trust Score | AT&T | T-Mobile | Verizon |